 The Bachelor of Kinesiology curriculum requires completion of 120 credit hours.
 (Course numbers which end in "3" are worth three credit hours.
-Course numbers which end in "6" are worth six credit hours).
 Students entering the Kinesiology program in September must obtain a grade of 60% (C-) or better in the Kinesiology CORE and Communication course.
-An minimum program GPA of 2.00 is required to graduate.
+A minimum program GPA of 2.00 is required to graduate.